Rabbit Waves

-An emergency bag, ditch bag(specific to boats), or "go-bag", contains emergency supplies for when it is necessary to leave the home/vessel in a hurry in the event of a disaster.
+An emergency bag, or abandon ship bag, contains emergency supplies for when it is necessary to leave the home/vessel in a hurry in the event of a disaster.

 The bag ought to contain the minimum essentials.
 What is essential varies per person, and so it is important to pack what you need yourself, considering each item carefully, instead of following a list.